Submit your work

 We are a non-exclusive distributor, which means that artists retain possession of all rights over their work.

 We are looking for independent works that stand apart for their currency and endeavour to renew the artistic language.
 Examples may include a crossing over of genres, techniques and technologies; reflections on the media, or on cinematic, videographic, or installation-based forms; research and exploration of new artistic forms in tune with the socio-political and technological issues of our time; the exploration of unconventional narrative or documentary forms, and practical research.

 Other criteria for selection include evidence of experimentation, rigorous and relevant research, the advancement of the discipline, socio-political engagement, aesthetic and thematic complementarity with Vidéographe’s catalogue, and the work’s potential for dissemination.

-We consider all genres—video art, experimental work, fiction, documentary or essay form, animation, and dance video—with the exception of television series, recordings, video clips, pornography, corporate films, and commercials.
-We now also accept video installations as part of a pilot project to ensure their exposure and conservation.
+We consider all genres—video art, experimental work, experimental fiction, documentary or essay form, animation, and dance video—with the exception of television series, recordings, video clips, pornography, corporate films, and commercials.
+We now also accept video installations to ensure their exposure and conservation.
 Projects of a conventional nature, such as classic short narrative film or television documentary, are not appropriate to our mandate or catalogue.